 - Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL) with resistance or intolerance to prior therapy.

 The recommended starting dosage of SPRYCEL for chronic phase CML is 100 mg administered orally once daily.
 The recommended starting dosage of SPRYCEL for accelerated phase CML, myeloid or lymphoid blast phase CML, or Ph+ ALL is 140 mg administered orally once daily.
 Tablets should not be crushed or cut; they should be swallowed whole.
 SPRYCEL can be taken with or without a meal, either in the morning or in the evening.

 In clinical studies, treatment with SPRYCEL was continued until disease progression or until no longer tolerated by the patient.
-The effect of stopping treatment after the achievement of a complete cytogenetic response (CCyR) has not been investigated.
+The effect of stopping treatment on long-term disease outcome after the achievement of a cytogenetic response (including complete cytogenetic response [CCyR]) or major molecular response (MMR) is not known.

-Concomitant Strong CYP3A4 inhibitors: CYP3A4 inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, indinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, and voriconazole) may increase dasatinib plasma concentrations.
+CYP3A4 inhibitors (e.g., ketoconazole, itraconazole, clarithromycin, atazanavir, indinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, and voriconazole) may increase dasatinib plasma concentrations.
 Grapefruit juice may also increase plasma concentrations of dasatinib and should be avoided.